Concrete Masonry Retaining Walls

 For example, you can match a concrete masonry wall to the exterior of other structures like a home or office building, or choose from brick, stone or colored stucco in any pattern you like.
 Plus, unlike other building materials, you can clean and maintain the concrete masonry retaining wall.

+These versatile retaining walls are built with concrete masonry units and are also known as CMU walls.
 Concrete masonry retaining walls derive their durability and strength by incorporating a poured concrete footing with steel rebar reinforcement poles that connect the wall’s main structure to the top of the wall.

 Concrete is poured through the block cells with the rebar poles to secure the vertical wall to the horizontal footer which creates a solid retaining wall.